Abhisheka394/GoLearning/Tasks/tasks.md

     8. Switch
     9. In a given array find the biggest and smallest number , write a function get big and small and return big and small.

+    given an array transpose it,   take a 2d array